pymultitudes/pymultitudes.github.io/_posts/2020-06-05-assignment2.md

 targets_array = df[output_cols].to_numpy()
 ```

-and to torch tensors.
-I need to make sure that the data type is torch.float32.
+And then to torch tensors.
+I also need to make sure that the data type is torch.float32.

 ```python
 dtype = torch.float32